rajeshchukka/Autoencoder-using-python-/README.md

 ## Credits

-Credits go to the Keras team and Siraj Ravl .
-I've merely created it again and tested to get familier with myself.
+Credits go to the Keras team and and Siraj Raval.
+I've merely created a wrapper around the code and tested to get familiarize with myself.